Vrijdag: Plot

 In the present, Jeanne shares that Christiane has moved out to live with Jacky in Guido Gezellestraat near Anderlecht.
 Their neighbor, Alex, visits the two, but Georges, knowing that he was against him during his arrest, drives him away.
 Georges says that Jeanne, having found a new lover who supports her in Erik, can move out.
 Erik later arrives, and they have a tense dinner together.
 Erik tells the story of how he and Jeanne began their relationship during a funeral of a mutual friend.
 Georges lashes out at the two before Erik leaves for the night, and the drunk Georges once again starts a fight with Jeanne before briefly making love with her and then passing out.
 Jeanne goes off to Erik's home, where Erik reveals he has taken a job in Rouen and will leave the next morning.
 Jeanne is torn between staying with Georges or leaving with Erik, while Erik says he is okay with whoever she chooses.

 Georges retrieves Erik back into his home, where Georges insists to be legally known as Elisabeth's father and the three finally talk about his relationship with Christiane.
 Georges admits to having sex with his daughter only once; Jeanne confesses she had figured out their affair yet still lied in court.
 Having closed that chapter, Georges explains that he wants Erik to have sex with Jeanne one last time before Erik leaves for good to conclude their relationship and prevent any lingering feelings.
 Jeanne and Erik comply while Georges takes a walk outside and falls asleep on a bench before returning the next morning.
-After breakfast, Erik shares his farewells while Jeanne reluctantly rejects his caresses before he leaves to end their affair.
+After breakfast, Erik shares his farewells while Jeanne reluctantly rejects his caresses before he leaves, ending their relationship.
 Georges joins Jeanne as they sit together to talk about their plans for the future.